mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 The regular playtesting of games allowed participants to give each other feedback regularly and game feel was one of the aspects that young people in particular to gave frequent and valid feedback on.

-#### Use of evolving language in informal feedback to direct modification of games

 Parent Mi had been focused mostly on completing asset design.
 She had been made aware by her daughter Ne about  the relevant game variables.
 She had also asked for advice but Ne gave none leaving Mi to note "She's left me to my own devices."
 Player jump (y) velocity was set very high but left right (x) velocity was slow.
 This created a very frustrating game feel.
 The following is a compilation of feedback comments or reactions over a 15 minute time period.